 C: Well I ride 4 days a week, he is doing training level dressage and I’m not sure if a Performance feed is the right option because I don’t want him to get hot.

-S: Well you could try a lower starch feed like Triple Crown Low Starch or LMF’s Stage One.
+S: Well you could try a lower starch feed like Triple Crown Low Starch or Nutrena's Safe Choice Secial Care.
 Is he an easy keeper?

 C: Actually he is but I just feel like he isn’t getting everything he needs from his hay.

-S: In that case you would probably be better off with a ration balancer like Purina Enrich 32 or Triple 30.
-LMF also has one called Super Supplement.
+S: In that case you would probably be better off with a ration balancer like Purina Enrich Plus or Triple Ration Balancer.
+Nutrena also has one called Topline Empower Balance.

 C: How much are they?